ResearchComputing/Documentation/docs/additional-resources/csu-xsede-usernames.md

 This will yield a `$USER2` value of (e.g.) .colostate.edu/janedoe such that `/home/$USER2` is equivalent to `/home/$USER`, `/projects/$USER2` is equivalent to `/projects/$USER`, an so on.

-Couldn't find what you need?
-[Provide feedback on these docs!](https://forms.gle/bSQEeFrdvyeQWPtW9)